Vehicle Image Generation Going Well with The Surroundings: Discussion

 \section{Discussion}

-The object detection dataset includes annotations indicating the location where the car exists, not where the car may be.
+The object detection dataset includes annotations indicating the location where the car exists, not where the car \textit{may} be.
 This enforces us to give the model a box at a reasonable position manually.
 Although the most important merit of our method is that we only use a box annotation to generate a vehicle, the necessity of giving a box candidate still remains.
-With a highly predictive scene understanding model that can suggest the location where the vehicle may be, we expect a fully-automated vehicle image augmentation would be possible.
-In the supplementary, we show a preliminary result showing a hint towards this end.
+For example, with a box given upon a building, the model would still try to generate a car even if it is nonsense.
+With a highly predictive scene understanding model that can suggest the location where the vehicle may be, we expect a fully automated vehicle image augmentation would be possible.
 Also, wide boxes, which correspond to the cars near the camera, usually fail to be filled, which is the drawback of the image completion models.
+A portion of the car may lie outside the camera angle and this will go against the overall aspect of trained objects.
 Some of the failure examples are given in Fig.~\ref{fig:failure}.

-The total amount of training data is relatively small compared to any other works using generative models.
-We attribute the blurry effect and insufficient representation embedding to the lack of the training data.
-Furthermore, objects with different locations and colors suffer from a severe data imbalance.
-We expect that our method would go well with a large-sized and well balanced image dataset.